ideaxplode/localhost-auto-reloader/README.md

 ## Description

 **Localhost Auto-Reloader** is designed to streamline web development by automatically reloading tabs that are running on `localhost` or `127.0.0.1` when they gain focus.
-This eliminates the need to manually refresh your browser after making changes to your code, allowing for an easier development flow.
+This eliminates the need to manually refresh your browser after making changes to your code, allowing for an easier development workflow.

 ## Features